mobxjs/mobx/ISSUE_TEMPLATE.md

 I have a:

 1. [ ] Question: Feel free to just state your question.
 For a quick answer, there are usually people online at our [Gitter](https://gitter.im/mobxjs/mobx) channel
+2. [ ] Documentation improvement.
+Please don't open an issue but create a PR instead!
 2. [ ] Issue:
   * [ ] **Provide error messages including stacktrace**
   * [ ] Provide a **minimal** sample reproduction. **Create a reproduction based on this [sandbox](https://codesandbox.io/s/v3v0my2370)**